MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/count-distinct-aggfunction.md

 [!INCLUDE [data-explorer-agg-function-summarize-note](../../includes/data-explorer-agg-function-summarize-note.md)]

-If estimation of unique values count is good enough, use less resource consuming [dcount](dcount-aggfunction.md) aggregation function.
+If you only need an estimation of unique values count, we recommend using the less resource-consuming [`dcount`](dcount-aggfunction.md) aggregation function.

 Use the [count_distinctif](count-distinctif-aggfunction.md) aggregation function to count only records for which a predicate returns `true`.

 > [!NOTE]
-> The `count_distinct()` is limited by 100M of unique values; an attemt to apply the function on an expression returning more unique values than this limit will produce a runtime error (HRESULT: 0x80DA0012).
+> This function is limited to 100M unique values.
+An attempt to apply the function on an expression returning too many values will produce a runtime error (HRESULT: 0x80DA0012).

 ## Syntax